AODQ/monte-toad/taskell.md

 - at resolutions lower than 256 have higher strides
 - give % completion of a rendered image
 - display rendering time of a frame (total)
+- kernels will automatically generate and cache necessary generator info (albedo/normal as same resolution as this etc)